moby/buildkit/docs/buildkitd.toml.md

   apparmor-profile = ""
   # limit the number of parallel build steps that can run at the same time
   max-parallelism = 4
-  # maintain a pool of reusable network namespaces to amortize the overhead
+  # maintain a pool of reusable CNI network namespaces to amortize the overhead
   # of allocating and releasing the namespaces
-  netNSPoolSize = 16
+  cniPoolSize = 16

   [worker.oci.labels]
     "foo" = "bar"